jeanpierobom/jeanpierobom.github.io/_posts/2018-01-14-project-b-introduction.md

 #### Motivation

-I have an old dream to learn how to develop video games.
+Learn how to develop video games is an old dream of mine.
 However, I have always been busy with something else, especially work, studies, family or playing video games.
-Directed Studies is an amazing opportunity for me to finally learn the basics of game dev, since I will have a compromisse to deliver something at the end of the term.
+Directed Studies class is an amazing opportunity for me to finally learn the basics of game development since I will have a compromise to deliver something at the end of the term.
+This will definitely make me more motivated to keep studying.

 The game that I will build in Project B is scalable, according to Jesse Freeman.
 It means that, after finishing this course, I will be able to change the artwork, develop more advanced mechanics, improve features, and come up with a new game, unique game.